Our service quality report

 Section 6: Assisted Travel

-• Customers with Assistance Dogs can request an “Assistance Dog under seat” card which shows other customers that an assistance dog is underneath the seat.
-More information is available on our website.
+Customers with Assistance Dogs can request an “Assistance Dog under seat” card which shows other customers that an assistance dog is underneath the seat.
+More information is available on this page.

 Continuous improvements to our Passenger Assist service through customer feedback and complaint handling.